We Reengineer Operations To Maximize Efficiency

 - How is the implemented strategy working for the defined goals?

 Comprehensive Practice Audit.
 Our practice management consultants work with you to identify opportunities to control costs, protect income, preserve your patient base and increase physician productivity.
-Since 2002, we have worked exclusively with vein and vascular nationwide.
+Since 2002, we have worked exclusively with endovascular & interventional practices nationwide.
 We have established in excess of 176 practices from start-up and consulted with close to 600 practices.
 Our experience brings a comprehensive range of services to help providers become productive as quickly and inexpensively as possible.

 Competitive Analysis.
-The most important thing we have noticed working with vein and vascular practices since 2002 is that every physician is unique in his or her goals, marketplace, budget, personality, interests, etc. The bottom line is that each practice needs a customized marketing approach that is tailored to the interests and goals of the physician (or group practice).
+The most important thing we have noticed working with endovascular and interventional practices since 2002 is that every physician is unique in his or her goals, marketplace, budget, personality, interests, etc. The bottom line is that each practice needs a customized marketing approach that is tailored to the interests and goals of the physician (or group practice).
 A “one-size-fits-all” approach doesn’t work.